Tunable phonon induced steady state coherence in a double quantum dot: Results

 While $\langle\hat{\sigma}_x\rangle$ is a measure of coherence, $r$ is a measure of purity of the state.
-For a pure state $r=1$, for a completely mixed state $r=0$.
-The variation of $\langle\hat{\sigma}_x\rangle$ and $r$ with different parameters of the DQD charge qubit is shown in Fig.~\ref{fig:qubit_state}, demonstrating that steady-state coherence persists with high purity across a range of temperatures and energy scales.
+For a pure state, $r=1$, for a completely mixed state, $r=0$.
+Fig.~\ref{fig:qubit_state} demonstrates that tunable steady-state coherence persists with high purity across a range of temperatures and energy scales.
 The maximal value of $\langle \hat{\sigma}_x\rangle$ can be achieved at low temperatures by setting the dots' detuning to $\varepsilon = \pm 2 t_c$.
 The sign of the coherence can be made positive or negative, depending on the sign of $\sin 2\theta = 4\varepsilon t_c/\omega_q^2$, as can also be seen directly from Eq.~\eqref{sigmaxz}.
 Interestingly, the coherence and purity remain constant as the temperature grows up to values of order $k_B T \sim 0.1 \omega_q$, and then decay to zero as the temperature is further increased.
 It should therefore be possible to observe maximal phonon-induced steady-state coherence in a DQD system at only moderately low temperatures.